sf624/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a dataset of center lane driving.
+In addition to center camera imges, left and right camera images were also used as a dataset to help the car recover to the center lane.
+Those steering angle were increased by 0.2 degrees from the original data.

 For details about how I created the training data, see the next section.